OpenTranslationBible/open-bible/en-GB/34.Nahum/md/nahum-01.md

 ## Nahum 1:10

-> They will be entangled among thorns
+> They will be caught in a tangle of thorns
-> and drunk from their wine;
+> and overcome by their drink;
-> they will be consumed
+> they will be devoured
 > like dry stubble.

 ## Nahum 1:11